Virtual-Finland-Development/authentication-gw/docs/auth-providers.md

     - `idToken` is a JWT token that contains the user's identity information
     - `expiresAt` is an ISO-8601 timestamp string that specifies the token expirity datetime
     - `profileData` is a JSON object that contains the user's profile data
-      - example profileData: `{"context": {"AuthnContextClassRef": "http://ftn.ficora.fi/2017/loa2"}, "profile": {"nameID": "a21sxxasxaxas323", "email":"John@Doe"}, "accessToken": jwt.233höpölöpöasd.32313cc}`
+      - example profileData: `{"userId": "a21sxxasxaxas323", "email": "John@Doe", "context": {"AuthnContextClassRef": "http://ftn.ficora.fi/2017/loa2"}, "profile": {"nameID": "a21sxxasxaxas323", "email":"John@Doe"}}`
-        - `context.AuthnContextClassRef`: is the authentication level information
+        - `userId`: is the user ID in the SuomiFi system
-        - `profile.nameID`: is the user ID in the SuomiFi system
+        - `email`: is the user email (if available)
-        - `profile.email`: is the user email (if available)
+        - `context.AuthnContextClassRef`: the authentication level reference
 - Data requests to external APIs that need to be authorized:
   - `Authorization: Bearer <idToken>`
   - `X-authorization-provider: suomifi`